auth0/docs/articles/quickstart/native/ios-swift/00-login.md

 ---
 title: Login
-description: This tutorial demonstrates how to integrate the Auth0 Login in your iOS Swift project to present a hosted Lock page.
+description: This tutorial demonstrates how to add user login to a Swift application using Auth0.
 budicon: 448
 github:
   path: 00-Login